abdullahiqbal93/Gym-Management-System/README.md

 - Admin username (admin@gmail.com) Password (123)
 - Manage Members: Add, edit, and delete member information.
 - Manage Membership Plans: Create and update various membership plans.
-- Schedule Classes: Schedule fitness classes and manage class details.
-- Manage Staff: Add, edit, and assign roles to gym staff.
+- Manage Trainers: Add, edit, and delete to gym trainers.
-- Track Attendance: Monitor member attendance and generate reports.
 - Process Payments: Handle membership payments and track dues.
 - Send Notifications: Notify members about upcoming classes, payment reminders, or special events.

 ### Member Area
 Members have access to their own area where they can:
 - View Profile: Update personal information and view membership details.
-- View Class Schedule: Check the schedule for upcoming fitness classes and enroll in classes.
+- View Class Schedule: Check the schedule
-- Track Attendance: View their own attendance history.
-- Manage Payments: View payment history and pay dues online.
+- Manage Payments: View payment history
 - Receive Notifications: Stay informed about upcoming classes, renewals, and special events.
+- View BMI: Check BMI and compare with the previous history

 ## Contact
 For any questions or support, please contact: